rockettheme/docs/Docs/joomla/extensions/roknavmenu/setup.md

 2. **Type**: This option allows you to select the menu type.
 Types such as **Dropdown** and **Splitmenu** change the way the menu works on the frontend.

 3. **Menu Numbering**: Enabling or disabling menu numbering is done via this option.
+This option is not present in all templates.

 4. **Select a Menu**: The Joomla menu you select here will be the source for the main menu.